gabxcos/Advent-of-Code-2025/README.md

 For each day you intend to test my solutions against, you need to provide manually the puzzle inputs (see why [here](https://www.reddit.com/r/adventofcode/comments/zdz8qa/license_of_the_input_data/)).

 In order to do so, the plaintext of the sample input and of your personal input need to be put respectively in two distinct files, in `inputs/test/09` and `inputs/puzzle/09` assuming you're testing just day 9 (in general, the file name is the zero-fill at two positions of a given day).

+### Requirements

+Some days' solutions require the usage of external libraries (i.e. day 10 with PuLP) - please install from the provided `requirements.txt` in the root of this repository.

 ### Usage